vircadia/vircadia-docs-sphinx/docs/source/developer/interface/debugging.md

 ### Visual Studio

-When starting the interface using the **Local Windows Debugger**, you will want to set the Interface as your startup project.
-To do this, open your **Solution Explorer**.
-Then, expand the "Apps" folder and right click on **interface** and click "Set as Startup Project".
+To run Interface from Visual Studio with the debugger attached you need to set Interface as the startup project.
+To do this, in **Solution Explorer**, expand the "Apps" folder, right click **interface**, and select "Set as Startup Project".
+Now **Debug > Start Debugging** and the **Local Windows Debugger** button on the debug toolbar will start Interface.

-If you do not do this, the solution will try to start the debugger with **ALL_BUILD** under the "CMakeTargets" folder, resulting in an "Access is Denied" error.
+If you do not set the startup project to Interface, the debugger will try to start **ALL_BUILD** under the "CMakeTargets" folder, resulting in an "Access is Denied" error.